nellieangelova/Containerized_Pipelines_GA/README.md

 * nolock: Does not lock the working directory if something goes wrong, so the input files can be accesable for a future re-run.
 * restart-times: The number of times to restart failing jobs, if any.
 * keep-going: Go on with independent jobs if a job fails.
-> The third row, makes snakemake generate a pdf with the dependencies between the tasks, as an informative diagram for the user.
+> The third row, makes snakemake generate a .pdf with the dependencies between the tasks, as an informative diagram for the user.
 > The forth row creates a summary with the files generated by the pipeline, so the user can check whether all the outputs are created as expected or errors have occured.
 > The fifth row deletes a temporary folder from the user's workdir.